Speech Recognition for Language Learning: Advantages and Best Apps

 Luckily, technology provides a solution.

-Thanks to increasingly advanced speech recognition software, there are apps that can give you instant feedback on your speaking and pronunciation skills.
+Thanks to increasingly advanced speech recognition, there are apps that can give you instant feedback on your speaking and pronunciation skills.

 Why Use Speech Recognition for Language Learning?

 Finally, speech recognition apps provide a flexible study option.
-You can get speaking practice whenever you want, without needing to schedule time with your conversation partner.
+You can get speaking practice whenever you want, without needing to schedule time with a conversation partner.

 That means you can cram in a little extra speech practice whether you’re waiting in line at the store, relaxing in bed or even in the shower (just make sure your phone is waterproof first).